 THIRD PLACE - LILY GAFFNEY, CITY OF HORNELL

-CONTEST RULES - CONTEST IS NOW CLOSED
+CONTEST RULES - CONTEST WILL BE OPENING SOON

 This contest is open to any 8th grade student currently enrolled in a school located in a city or village in New York State.
+If you are unsure whether you are located within a city or village, please click here to view a list of towns, villages and cities in New York State.
+Towns are not eligible for this contest.

 - Each essay must contain the student’s name (legibly displayed on essay), school they attend and city or village in which the school is located.
 If the student lives in the village, but the school is located in a town, the student is still eligible to submit their essay.
 They simply fill the entry form out with a sponsor (parent, guardian, etc.) name instead of a teacher name.